yizhezhang2000/SAMAug/README.md

 In the near future, we will release more SAM-augmented images for more datasets.

-You can also use the script in SAMAug.py for generating SAM-augmented images for your own medical image dataset.
+You can also use the script in [GitHub Pages](https://github.com/yizhezhang2000/SAMAug/blob/main/SAMAug.py) for generating SAM-augmented images for your own medical image dataset.

 ##
 Questions and comments are welcome!